 Please note that there is no Eruv in Paris.Friday night dinner in Paris

-Since November 21 2014, the Great synagogue of La Victoire opens its doors every Friday nights for a delicious Shabbat dinner.
+Since November 21 2014, the Great Synagogue of La Victoire offers a delicious Shabbat dinner every Friday nights.

-Open to every member of the Jewish community (singles, tourists, families…) without age distinction or level of Jewish practice, you’ll enjoy a great evening in a very beautiful setting.
+Open only to the Jewish community (singles, tourists, families…) without age distinction or level of Jewish practice, you’ll enjoy a great evening in a very beautiful setting.

-The cost is 20 Euros for members of the shul and 25 Euros for non-members.
-(10 euros for children).
-Please reserve before Thursday 12 PM.
+The cost is 20 Euros for members of the shul and 30 Euros for non-members.
+10 euros for children.
+Please sign up before Thursday 12 PM.

-Kabbalat Shabbat starts at 7:30 PM with Rabbi Moshe Sebbag and President Jacques Canet.
-Kiddush and meal will follow right after with Glatt Kosher catering.
+Kabalat Shabbat starts at 6:30 PM with Rabbi Moshe Sebbag and President Jacques Canet.
+Kiddush and meal will follow right after with Glat Kosher catering.

-So please join us to celebrate a unique and warm Shabbat dinner.
+So please join us to enjoy a great Shabbat dinner.

 You must sign up on this link: https://www.tiny.cc/shabbat